 The main objectives of the TXN is to a) have fun, b) provide a little more focus on 'operations' (this is where we pick up and deliver railroad cars with some kind of purpose vs running trains around without goals) c) show the operators and friends a little bit about Namibia, what it looks like and to practice some weird sounding town names (say Karibib, Wilhemstal and Okahandja quickly) and d) again, to have fun!

-So we have a dispatcher to control the main line trains (on the single main line) between towns, yard masters to make up and break up trains, and last but not the least, the operators running the trains.
-Across the main line, the branches or in the local towns.
+So we have a dispatcher to control the main line trains (on the single main line) between towns, yard masters to make up and break up trains, and last but not the least, the operators running the trains, all across the long main lines, the branches or in the local towns.

-We are using DCC from NCE (North Coast Engineering) to run trains and a home built CAN bus sensing trains in the blocks and controlling the signals, turnouts and other accessories (somewhere between MERG's CBUS and the almost NMRA standard from OpenLCB) connected to a computer running JMRI.
-With of course the secret magic controlling the rail car demand with something better and less expensive than RFID (more when it is finally up and running) displaying the requests for car movements on WiFi connected touch tablets.
+We are using DCC from NCE (North Coast Engineering) to run trains and a very inexpensive set of WiFi nodes, now called mqTrains, home built CAN bus sensing trains in the blocks and controlling the signals, turnouts and other accessories, (somewhere between MERG's CBUS and the almost NMRA standard from OpenLCB) connected to a computer running JMRI.
+With of course the secret magic controlling the rail car demand with something better and less expensive than RFID (more when it is finally up and running) displaying the requests for car movements on Wi-Fi connected touch tablets.
 Which of course will also assist in controlling the turnouts.

-Using JMRI, allows the use of your smart phone (iAnything or Android), if you do not appreciate the wired throttles, to run your train. [the owner, a EE by trade, does not like batteries and wireless devices (simply put, WiFi has a 10,000 fold bigger user base than any wireless RS232/485 implementation AND your smart phone has a way better battery recharge system than managing AA's or 9V batteries)].
+Using JMRI, allows the use of your smart phone (iAnything or Android), if you do not appreciate the wired throttles, to run your train. [the owner, a EE by trade, does not like batteries and wireless devices.
+(But, for the layout, Wi-Fi has a 10,000 fold bigger user base than any wireless RS232/485 implementation AND your smart phone has a way better battery recharge system than managing AA's or 9V batteries)].